sensu-plugins/GIR/README.md

 ![GIR](http://www.roomwithamoose.com/pictures/official/gir_suit_stand_optimized.jpg)

 GIR is how things are going to get accomplished quickly, simply, and efficiently.
 At the root it's nothing more than a ton of rake tasks for doing common things.
 Where it gets important is when the plugins org grows to 20..30...40+ repos, then these tasks become awesome time savers.
-We developed these and use them daily in our environment of 100+ cookbooks.

 Currently there are two groups of tasks, those associated with managing Github repos and those associated with vagrant.